ilpropheta/playground-twh5homb/markdowns/exercise6.md

 # Invalid urls

-Currently, `ClickUrl` does not complain when receiving invalid urls.
-We can assume it has a precondition: only well-formed urls are admitted.
-That is, we can assume it will be called only when the input has this form:
+Currently, `ClickUrl` and `Stats` do not complain when receiving invalid urls.
+We can assume they have a precondition: only well-formed urls are admitted.
+That is, we can assume the input has always this form:

 ```
 https://micro.url/SECRET
 ```

-Suppose dispatching is done at a higher level and `ClickUrl` is only called when the url has this form.
+Suppose dispatching is done at a higher level and `ClickUrl` and `Stats` are only called when the url has this form.

 What about `SECRET`?
 Only `MicroUrlService` is able to validate such information and then proxy to the final expanded url.

-At the moment, `ClickUrl` does not complain if `SECRET` is invalid.
+At the moment, `ClickUrl` and `Stats` do not complain if `SECRET` is invalid.

 In C++ there are so many ways to manage errors that it's very hard to state which is better.
 As always, each comes with tradeoffs, pros and cons.
-Traditional ways are:
+Traditional ways include:

 * exceptions
 * error codes
 * bool flags
 * error listeners/receivers (similar to visitors)

-C++17 comes with another way to handle such
+What else?

 ## `optional<T>`

-- alternative: codici errore, bool, eccezioni, visitor-style
+After many years in the C++ ecosystem (e.g. boost) and in other paradigms/languages, C++ has welcomed `std::optional`, a value that may or may not be present.
+In other words, `optional` is like a "typed" box: it either contain or not contain a value `T`.
+We can ask the box if it contains an instance of `T` and, if so, we can retrieve it.

+If an `optional<T>` contains a value, the value is **guaranteed to be allocated as part of the optional object footprint** (no dynamic memory allocation ever takes place).

 ## Hands on!

-Mark from our IT Security Department is worried about `ClickUrl` flaw and he has formally asked you to fix it.
+Mark from our IT Security Department is worried about such flaws and he has formally asked you to fix.

 Your team has decided to handle possible failures by using `optional`.
 Complete the code and make the test pass: